 The long story short is no. You can try to sell it on your own, often called for sale by owner (FSBO).
 Some people are successful in selling their home on their own, but most people still need assistance in pricing, marketing, and negotiating top dollar for the home

 Using a traditional listing agent can get pricey.
-Homie is the tech-enabled way to sell your home for a flat fee.
+Homie is the tech-enabled way to sell your home for a low fee.
 You still work directly with a Homie listing agent, but you’ll just save serious dough by not paying high commissions.
 When you sign up to sell your home with Homie, you get a local, experienced listing agent plus a whole team of home-selling pros.
 Homie even has a team of attorneys to assist you with all the legal stuff.

 What Does a Listing Agent Do?